-Convictions for two (2) or more crimes where the total prison sentences add up to five (5) years or more. xiv
+Convictions for two (2) or more crimes where the overall prison sentences add up to five (5) years or more.14

 Avoiding deportation or inadmissibility is a major priority for immigrants accused of crimes.
-The ideal outcome is to avoid a conviction for a deportable crime or an inadmissible crime in the first place.
+The perfect outcome is to avoid a conviction for a deportable crime or an inadmissible crime in the first place.

 But sometimes this is not possible.
 In those cases, post-conviction relief may be your best option.

 Unfortunately, many immigrants who end up with convictions for deportable or inadmissible crimes (and end up seeking post-conviction relief as a result) took the advice of incompetent lawyers.

-Criminal defense lawyers who don't understand immigration law may advise their clients to plead guilty or "no contest" to crimes without fully understanding how the plea can threaten their immigration status.
+Criminal defense lawyers who do not understand immigration law may advise clients to plead guilty or "no contest" to crimes without fully understanding how the plea can threaten their immigration status.
 Had the immigrants known the whole story, they never would have accepted the deal.

-But the Sixth Amendment to the United States Constitution, which is part of the Bill of Rights, provides all criminal defendants with the right to a fair trial.xv If a non-citizen defendant's lawyer does a bad enough job, the defendant can argue that this right was violated by "ineffective assistance of counsel.” xvi
+But the Sixth Amendment to the United States Constitution, which is part of the Bill of Rights, provides all defendants criminal with the right to a fair trial.15 If a non-citizen defendant's lawyer does a bad enough job, the defendant can argue that this right was violated by "ineffective assistance of counsel."16

 In the next sections of this article, we discuss procedural tools that a non-citizen facing deportation or inadmissibility and his/her attorney can use to overturn a prior conviction.
 With all of these tools, ineffective assistance of counsel is a common reason for judges to grant post-conviction relief.

-A Padilla motion is a form of post-conviction relief that can be granted if all of the following are true:
+A Padilla motion is a form of post-conviction relief for immigrants that can be granted if all of the following are true:

 You are a non-citizen who pled guilty to a deportable or inadmissible crime;

-You pled guilty because your lawyer did not do adequate research into the immigration consequences of a guilty plea and / or did not do a good enough job of informing you of those consequences;xviii and
+You pled guilty because your lawyer did not do adequate research into the immigration consequences of a guilty plea and / or did not do a good enough job of informing you of those consequences;18 and

-Your guilty plea became final after March of 2010.xix
+Your guilty plea became final after March of 2010.19

-Example: Jose is from Honduras but has been a lawful permanent resident of the U.S. for over 40 years.
-He has even served in the U.S. Armed Forces and fought in Vietnam.
+Example: Jose is from Honduras but has been a lawful permanent resident of the US for over 40 years.
+He even served in the US Armed Forces and fought in Vietnam.

 It turns out that his lawyer is wrong -- transportation of a controlled substance is a deportable crime.
-But Jose may be eligible to have his conviction vacated through a post-conviction Padilla motion--and avoid deportation--because of the bad advice he got from his lawyer. xx
+But Jose may be eligible to have his conviction vacated through a post-conviction Padilla motion--and avoid deportation--because of the bad advice he got from his lawyer.20

-"Padilla motions are a potentially very powerful tool for challenging a California criminal conviction with immigration consequences.
-But the law on Padilla motions in California and elsewhere is always changing.
-It's best to consult with an experienced criminal and immigration attorneys to determine if a Padilla motion is a potential form of post-conviction relief for you."
+"Padilla motions are potentially a very powerful tool for challenging a California criminal conviction with immigration consequences.
+But the law on Padilla motions in California and elsewhere is relatively new and is always changing.
+It's best to consult with an experienced criminal and immigration attorney to determine if a Padilla motion is a potential form of post-conviction relief for you."

 A motion for re-sentencing is one way to receive post-conviction relief that can eliminate the immigration consequences of a conviction.

-This is because the immigration consequences of convictions for certain kinds of crimes depend on the sentence that you receive.
+This is because the immigration consequences for certain kinds of criminal convictions depend on the sentence that you receive.
 To list a few examples:

-You can be made inadmissible if you have more than one criminal conviction and the total sentences you receive add up to five (5) years or more; xxiii and
+You can be made inadmissible if you have more than one criminal conviction and the sentences you receive add up to five (5) years or more;23 and

-You can be made inadmissible if you are convicted of a crime of moral turpitude . . . unless the maximum sentence for that crime is one (1) year or less, AND your actual sentence is six (6) months or less.xxiv
+You can be inadmissible if you are convicted of a crime of moral turpitude--UNLESS the maximum sentence for that crime is one (1) year or less, AND your actual sentence is six (6) months or less.24

-Therefore -- depending on the nature of your conviction -- you may be able to eliminate the immigration consequences of the conviction by having your sentence reduced.
+So depending on the nature of your conviction you may be able to eliminate the immigration consequences of the convictionby having your sentence reduced.
 An attorney who is experienced with this form of post-conviction relief can submit a motion for re-sentencing to the judge who handled your sentence initially.

 Getting a conviction changed from a felony to a misdemeanor may also eliminate the immigration consequences of the conviction.

-For example, a conviction cannot be for an "aggravated felony" -- a deportable crime xxv -- unless it is actually a felony conviction.
+For example, a conviction for an "aggravated felony" -- a deportable crime25 -- unless it is actually a felony conviction.

-Reducing a felony conviction to a misdemeanor may be a viable form of post-conviction relief if both of the following are true:
+Reducing a felony conviction to a misdemeanor may be a feasible form of post-conviction relief if both of the following are true:

 The conviction is for a crime that is a "wobbler" in California law, and

-You were granted probation instead of a prison sentence.xxvi
+You were granted probation instead of a prison sentence.26

-"Wobblers" are crimes that can be classified as either a misdemeanor or a felony depending on the sentence that the judge decides to give the defendant. xxvii
+"Wobblers" are crimes that can be classified as either a misdemeanor or a felony.27

 Some common "wobbler" crimes in California include:

-If you are convicted of a wobbler crime as a felony and sentenced to probation, the judge may reduce your conviction to a misdemeanor after your probation has been completed -- if you can demonstrate to the court that you've been rehabilitated. xxxi You are less likely to be deported if your conviction is changed from a felony to a misdemeanor through this form of post-conviction relief.
+If you are convicted of a crime as a felony wobbler and sentenced to probation, the judge may reduce your conviction to a misdemeanor after your probation has been completed -- if you can demonstrate to the court that you've been rehabilitated.31 You are less likely to be deported if your conviction is changed from a felony to a misdemeanor through this form of post-conviction relief.

-Seeing that Hans has stuck to the terms of his probation and has a clean record otherwise, the judge agrees to this form of post-conviction relief.
+Seeing that Hans has stuck to the terms of his probation and otherwise has a clean record, the judge agrees to this form of post-conviction relief.

-One of the more common, and tragic, scenarios in criminal immigration law is where a non-citizen pleads guilty to a minor offense -- often a drug crime -- because s / he doesn't understand that even a minor conviction can in some cases lead to deportation or inadmissibility.
+One of the more common, and tragic, scenarios in criminal immigration law is when a non-citizen pleads guilty to a minor offense -- often a drug crime -- because s / he does not understand that even a minor conviction can in some cases lead to deportation or inadmissibility.